An 80,000 word thesis would take 9 hours to present; how about in just 3 minutes with the aid of a single slide?

 The Oxford Competition

-The winner of the Oxford competition will be entered into the national semi-finals, and if they are successful they will go on to the national final in Birmingham, with their expenses paid to attend.
+After taking part in training (on 25 Feb), participants will take part in the the final, which this year will take place during the Researchers Career Conference on 25 March.
+The winner of the Oxford final will be entered into the national semi-finals, and if they are successful they will go on to the national final (last year in Birmingham) with their expenses paid to attend.

 Up to 4 finalists will all be awarded a prize:

-You will deliver your Three Minute Thesis to a panel of judges.
-See rules below.
+At the final you will deliver your Three Minute Thesis to a panel of judges.

 - A single static PowerPoint slide is permitted.
 No slide transitions, animations or 'movement' of any description are allowed.
 The slide is to be presented from the beginning of the oration.